From: "Yeshivat Har Etzion's Israel Koschitzky Virtual Beit

 Ibn Ezra writes:

-"'An eye for an eye' - Rabbi Saadiah (10th century,
+"'An eye for an eye' - Rabbi Saadiah (10th

-and caused a vision loss equal to 1/3, how will it be
+fellow and caused a vision loss equal to 1/3, how will it be possible to inflict precisely the same injury on

-perpetrator, witneither excess nor deficiency?
-The
+the perpetrator, witneither excess nor deficiency?

-close to a vital organ, perhaps the retaliatory strike
+sustained close to a vital organ, perhaps the retaliatory strike will result in the death of the perpetrator.

-does not tolerate a literal interpretation of this
+Reason does not tolerate a literal interpretation

-verse!"
+of this verse!"

 Here, Ibn Ezra maintains that reason argues against a